 A fiduciary obligation is embedded in several types of relationships, such as the board of directors to shareholders, trustees to beneficiaries, or banks for their clients.
 It is required that these individuals have a fiduciary obligation to protect the interests of those they are representing.

 The duty refers to the fiduciary responsibility the party must follow when they are dealing with other parties.
 These matters are mainly financial matters, and the party needs to work in another’s best interests.

 Failure to maintain these duties may result in serious legal consequences for the fiduciary.
-If your business is in California, then a Los Angeles business lawyer can help you understand the concept of fiduciary duty and how to comply with it.
+If you want to start business in California, then a startup lawyer can help you understand the concept of fiduciary duty and how to comply with it.

 A breach of fiduciary duty occurs when a person or company fails to abide by the legal responsibilities and obligations they have in relation to another party.
 These breaches can include a variety of behaviors such as not acting in the best interest of their clients, using confidential information for personal gain or advantage, failing to disclose all relevant information, or engaging in transactions that result in a conflict of interest.